jrochkind/texts/search_compare/article.md

 (To be edited/completed.
 I think it's usually better when an editor rather than the author writes the abstract, the author is too close to it.
 But if you want me to, I'll revise as a last step after article is final draft).

 A comparison of available article searching services that offer APIs, evaluated for suitability in supporting a simple basic search scenario in a 'bento style' integrated interface.
 Includes findings of an experimental study of user preferences, as well as a developer review of API functionality and ease of implementation.
-The products evaluated are: Serial Solutions Summon, Ex Libris Primo, EBSCO EDS, EBSCOHost 'traditional' API, and Scopus.
+The products evaluated are: Serials Solutions Summon, Ex Libris Primo, EBSCO EDS, EBSCOHost 'traditional' API, and Scopus.
 Few statistically significant use preferences were detected.

 ## Background and Goals